 Some countries choose to keep their exchange rates constant rather than letting them adjust in response to economic developments.
-Of course, a government cannot fix the exchange rate by fiat.
-Instead, it must participate in the foreign exchange market in a way that keeps its exchange rate at the desired level.
+Governments do not fix their exchange rates by fiat.
+Instead, they participate in the foreign exchange market in a way that keeps their exchange rates at the desired level.